and-semakin/pycharm_git_hooks_fail/README.md

 * commit message;
 * selected files/lines;

-if Git hooks fails and interrupts commit process.
+if Git hooks fail and interrupt commit.
+It's really annoying if you first make many changes and then try to make your commits granular, or if you write long descriptive commit message, and then you lose it all because of one of the Git hooks failed.

 ## Version Info